 The main criteria to define a city as been, the presence of non-agricultural population, a number that has also changed over the years.
 According to recent regulations, medium-size cities are considered those with an urban population between 100-500.000.

 In China, in 2014, there were 100 medium-sized cities and 49 were super-large cities.
-These numbers remained almost stable in 2005 – 2010 – 2014 (respectively,108, 110, 100), but other interesting trends can be observed
+These numbers remained almost stable in 2005 – 2010 – 2014 (respectively,108, 110, 100), but other interesting trends can be observed.

 Firstly, the trend experienced by most of Chinese cities has been a progressive change from medium and large city-size to metropolises.